rjcorwin/backbonejs-apps-explained-in-drupalese/README.md

  - Trigger some routes on the command line

 ## Example 2: Drupal Blocks, template.php, and Templates, meet Backbone Views and Underscore templates
-- Lets make what is in the Routes into reusable components, Backbone Views
+- Example 2a: Lets make what is in the Routes into reusable components, Backbone Views
  - Move the Route body assignment into the render function that assigns to View.el,
  - explore View.$el,
  - assign View.el to the body from the Route
  - assign View.el to the body of another route
-- Now use a template to make the output more dynamic
+- Example 2b: Now use a template to make the output more dynamic
  - Feed in the URL of the page into a template
  - print it in two Routes